Human Capital Management Strategy Components

-Human capital management (HCM) strategies acknowledge that employees, their skills, experience, knowledge, concepts, and innovative ideas are all valued within an organization.
+Human capital management strategies acknowledge that employees, their skills, experience, knowledge, concepts, and innovative ideas are all valued within an organization.
 A company must understand its employees inside and out in order to expect the best from them.
-A human capital plan refers to the development of strategies to recruit the best available talent, develop career plans for employees, mentor and coach the employees, motivate employees to deliver their best at all times, and develop performance management strategies.
+A human capital plan refers to the development of strategies to recruit the best available talent, develop career plans for employees, mentor and coach the employees, motivate employees to deliver their best at all times, and develop performance management strategies, according to the Office of Personal Management.
 The following are five essential components of these strategies.

 1. Clarity in Human Capital Goals